aspose-words/Aspose.Words-API-References-Tutorials/content/turkish/net/remove-content/remove-table-of-contents/_index.md

 }
 }

-// Belirtilen içindekiler dizini olup olmadığını kontrol edin. if (index > fieldStarts.Count - 1)
+// Belirtilen içindekiler dizininin mevcut olup olmadığını kontrol edin. if (index > fieldStarts.Count - 1)
 throw new ArgumentOutOfRangeException("Table of contents index is out of range");